rhylanbolt/developerdocs/README.md

 </tr>
 </tbody></table>
 <p><strong>Why Placements Matter</strong>: Placements let you configure different personalization strategies for different parts of your platform.
 Your homepage might prioritize new releases while a category page might prioritize user preferences.</p>
-<p>You configure placements in the Opti-X Admin Panel, then reference them by ID in your API calls.</p>
+<p>You configure placements in the Personalize Admin Panel, then reference them by ID in your API calls.</p>
 <hr>
 <h2>Methods</h2>
 <p>A method defines the algorithm strategy used to select and rank recommendations.
 Different methods serve different business goals.</p>